 Henry Bradshaw was born in London on 2nd February 1831.
 Soon after his birth, the Bradshaw family moved to Hornsey.
 He was educated at Temple Grove and at Eton, and was admitted to King's on 1st February 1850.
 He was elected a Fellow of the College in 1853, and took a second class degree in the Classical Tripos, graduating in 1854.
 Bradshaw inherited his father's collection of Irish books in 1845, and began his own collection of rare books while he was at Eton.

-He died suddenly in College on 11 February 1886, and was buried in the Chapel.
+He died suddenly in his rooms in College on 11 February 1886, and was buried in the Chapel.
 His private collection of books was donated to the University Library.
 The Henry Bradshaw Society (founded in 1890 to publish editions and facsimiles of rare liturgical texts) was named in his honour.

-For further biograhical details of Henry Bradshaw, the reader is referred to the folowing published work:
+For further biographical details of Henry Bradshaw, the reader is referred to the following published work:

 G. W. Prothero 'A memoir of Henry Bradshaw' (London: Kegan Paul, Trench and Co., 1888).